christopherdebeer/gumroad-onetime/readme.md

 ###Middleware

-Middleware follows the connect style `function(req, res, next){}` so can either be added to a standard http server, where the middleware will check if it needs to handle the request and if not, passesit to the rest of your app/routes.
+Middleware follows the connect style `function(req, res, next){}` so can either be added to a standard http server, where the middleware will check if it needs to handle the request and if not, passes it to the rest of your app/routes.

 	http.createServer(function (req, res) {
 		gr.middleware(req, res, function(req, res){